Oliems/wg-pihole-docker/README.md

 sudo apt-get update && sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

 At this point the Docker Engine should be up and running, you can check if docker.service is running with `systemctl --type=service`.
-Docker adds its own rules and chains to the `iptables` so you need to save them again so that they are restored at reboot using `sudo netfilter-persistent save`.

 ### Docker-compose